-“Keep an eye out for the egret – it’s everywhere,” says Kenshi Katano, an employee at Dogo Onsen.
+“Keep an eye out for the egret – it’s everywhere,” says Kenshi Katano, an employee at Dogo Onsen, Matsuyama.
 “You’ll see it in the emblems and designs around the building.
 There’s even one on the roof.”

 According to legend, a white egret pointed to the natural hot spring bubbling up at Dogo in Matsuyama over 3,000 years ago.
 Onlookers saw the egret dip its injured leg into the healing waters and cure itself.
 This marked the beginning of Dogo Onsen, the oldest onsen hot spring in Japan.

 The main building, or honkan, was built in 1894 and caters for the thousands of bathers and visitors that flood through its doors every day.
 Approximately 800,000 people visit the baths every year, working out at roughly 2,000 per day and 8,000 on national holidays.

 You might recognize the building.
 It directly inspired the hot spring featured in Miyazaki Hayao’s highly acclaimed Ghibli animation ‘Spirited Away’.
 According to Katano, there was a surge in visitors after the film received global attention.
 It also features in the famous Michelin Guide.

 As we approached the main ticket counter, Katano guided me around the outside of the building.
 He pointed to the egret on top of the watch tower on the roof.